MJacred/godot-insight/README.md

 Legend
 * :heavy_check_mark: - yes
 * :no_entry_sign: - no
-* :lemon: - yes, but but as addon
+* :lemon: - yes, but as addon
   * listed in the **Workaround** column
   * lists the most well-known one
 * :jack_o_lantern: - yes, but…